matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 readiness and liveness probes: 'health/readiness', '/health/liveness'.

 52) Controller Manager (kube-controller-manager) Master Node?
 Answer: Manages the overall health of the cluster.
-Whatever desired state that we have, it make sure that the actual state of the Kubernetes Cluster matches the desired state.
+Whatever desired state that we have, it makes sure that the actual state of the Kubernetes Cluster matches the desired state.

 53) Scheduler (kube-scheduler) Master node?